EliseyDev/C-Primer-Plus-Exercises/README.md

 - How to use the strlen() function to measure string lengths
 - The C preprocessor’s #define directive and ANSI C’s const modifier for creating symbolic constants

-### Chapter 5: "Operations, expressions and operators"
+### Chapter 5: "Operations, Expressions, and Statements"

-- Keywords: while, typedef
+- Keyword: while, typedef
-- Operations: = - * / % -- (type)
+- Operators: = - * / % -- (type)
-- Various operations of C language including for math actions
+- C’s multitudinous operators, including those used for common arithmetic operations
-- Priorities of operations and meaning of terms - operator and expression
+- Operator precedence and the meanings of the terms statement and expression
-- Cycle while
+- The handy while loop
-- Composite operators, explicit and implicit type cast
+- Compound statements, automatic type conversions, and type casts
-- Functions with arguments
+- How to write functions that use arguments

-### Chapter 6: "Cycles"
+### Chapter 6: "C Control Statements: Looping"

 - Keywords: for, while, do while
-- Operations: < > >= <= != == += *= -= /= %=
+- Operators: < > >= <= != == += *= -= /= %=
-- Functions fabs()
+- Functions: fabs()
-- while, for, do while
+- C’s three loop structures— while , for , and do while
+- Using relational operators to construct expressions to control these loops
+- Several other operators
+- Arrays, which are often used with loops
+- Writing functions that have return values

+### Chapter 7: "C Control Statements: Branching And Jumps"

+- Keywords: if ,  else ,  switch ,  continue
+break ,  case ,  default ,  goto
+- Operators: && || ?:
+- Functions: getchar() ,  putchar() , the  ctype.h  family
+- How to use the  if  and  if else  statements and how to nest them
+- Using logical operators to combine relational expressions into more involved test expressions
+- C’s conditional operator
+- The  switch  statement
+- The  break ,  continue , and  goto  jumps
+- Using C’s character I/O functions— getchar()  and  putchar()
+- The family of character-analysis functions provided by the  ctype.h  header file

+### Chapter 8: "Character Input/Output and Input Validation"

+- More about input, output, and the differences between buffered and unbuffered input
+- How to simulate the end-of-file condition from the keyboard
+- How to use redirection to connect your programs to files
+- Making the user interface friendlier

+### Chapter 9: "Functions"

-- Arrays
+- Keyword: return
+- Operators: *  (unary)  &  (unary)
+- Functions and how to define them
-- Functions which return values
+- How to use arguments and return values
+- How to use pointer variables as function arguments
+- Function types
+- ANSI C prototypes
+- Recursion